drozas/phd_thesis_drupal_cbpp/README.md

 # phd_thesis_drupal_cbpp
-Repository for source files of the PhD thesis &lt;&lt;Drupal: "the drop is always moving".
-Towards a better understanding of self-organisation in Commons-Based Peer Production communities"
+Repository for source files of the PhD thesis &lt;&lt;Drupal: "Self-organisation in Commons-Based Peer Production
+Drupal: “the drop is always moving”"